How Many Guitar Chords Are There?

 Major scale chords are some of the most commonly used types in guitar playing.
 They are characterized by their bright and happy sound.
 They are used in a variety of music genres including pop, rock, and classical.

-A major chord is formed by playing the root note.
-Then followed by a major third interval.
-And finally a perfect fifth interval.
 This creates a harmonious blend of notes that evoke a positive and joyful mood.
 An example of a popular song that uses major chords is Happy Birthday.

 A Major Chord Diagram.